HKUST-Network/spring2025pg/_checkpoints/cp1.md

 4. Submit the `submit.zip` file to Gradescope.

 ## Report
+You need to measure the file transmission time for
+* Different bandwidths
+* Different delays
+* Different loss rates
+* Different file sizes

-In the first report, you will need to follow the hypothesis-experiment-conclusion format.
+and come up with a report.
+In the report, you need to follow the hypothesis-experiment-conclusion structure:

-Transmission time of
-* Different bandwidth
-* Different delay
-* Different file sizes.
+* **Hypothesis.** Before running experiments, what is your expected results?
+Why?
+* **Experiment.** Measure the file transmission time under different conditions and plot your results.
+Please make your plots **reader-friendly**.
+* **Conclusion.** Does you experiment results match your expectations?
+What may cause the gap between them?
+If your predictions are totally different from your resutls, please hypothesize as to why your predictions were wrong.